-Dr Livingstone's research interests include dietary patterns, obesity and cardiovascular disease.
+Dr Livingstone's research interests include dietary patterns, cardiometabolic health and personalised nutrition.
 She has expertise in dietary pattern methodologies to understand overall diet quality and how this relates to risk of obesity and chronic disease.
 She also has an interest in personalized nutrition and the role of phenotype and phenotype information.
 She is involved with a pan-European randomized controlled trial to evaluate the effect of personalized nutrition on on change in dietary and physical activity behaviors.

 Dr Livingstone's research highlights include: